geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 Composing labels from multiple attributes
 -----------------------------------------

-The ``<Label>`` element in TextSymbolizer is said to be mixed, that is, its content can be a mixture of plain text and OGC Expressions.
-The mix gets interepreted as a concatenation, this means you can leverage it to create complex labels out of multiple attributes.
+The ``<Label>`` element in `<TextSymbolizer>` allows mixed content.
+This means its content can be a mixture of plain text and :ref:`Filter Expressions <sld_reference_parameter_expressions>`.
+The mix gets interepreted as a concatenation.
+You can leverage this to create complex labels out of multiple attributes.

 For example, if you want both a state name and its abbreviation to appear in a label, you can do the following: